tweag/python-monorepo-example/2019-06-10-codestatistics.md

 | **# of words**         | 36,577,867    | 23,174,821     | 2,500,000,000        |
 | **most common word**   | "x" (6,7%)    | "NUL" (4,5%)   | "the"                |

 Hold on.
 "NUL" is the most common word in Haskell stackage packages?
 Sad, but true (we checked).
 If you want to know why, try a quick [search on Github](https://github.com/search?l=&p=2&q=NUL+extension%3Ahs+language%3AHaskell&ref=advsearch&type=Code&utf8=%E2%9C%93): turns out people love to hard-code byte strings...
 FYI: the next common Haskell word is "a".
+It is also interesting to see that the average number of LOC is very, very similar in the Haskell and the Python data sets!
-In state-of-the-art NLP, data sets are one to two orders of magnitude larger: The model [BERT](https://arxiv.org/pdf/1810.04805.pdf), for example, is trained on the English Wikipedia (2,500M words) and the google BooksCorpus (800M words), which is on the order of 3 billion words, whereas our datasets are on the order of 30 million words.
+In state-of-the-art NLP, data sets are one to two orders of magnitude larger:
+The model [BERT](https://arxiv.org/pdf/1810.04805.pdf), for example, is trained on the English Wikipedia (2,500M words) and the Google BooksCorpus (800M words), which is on the order of 3 billion words, whereas our datasets are on the order of 30 million words.
 Working with these amounts of data requires hardware significantly more powerful than what our feeble Dell XPS 13 offers, on which the following analyses were run within a few minutes.
 Based on our random sample of Python packages, we can estimate the number of words in all of PyPi to be about 1,800M - which is not too far from the size of the English Wikipedia.

-[//]: # (With a total number of projects on PyPi of almost 181,000, the total number of LOC in PyPi is, based on our sample, approximately 314M.
-Interestingly, the average number of LOC is very, very similar in the Haskell and the Python data sets!)
+With a total number of projects on PyPi of almost 181,000, the total number of LOC in PyPi is, based on our sample, approximately 314M.

 Let's take a closer look, and filter the LOC in our data sets for some specific keywords:

 If you write code with more than the most basic features, you usually need to import additional functionality from a standard library or 3rd-party code.
 This means that you need to type something like `import [...]` or `from [...]`.
 We thus expect `import` statements to be a common pattern in the source code data sets.
 In Haskell, we imagine `language` pragmas to be another common pattern.

-Let's consider import and language pragmas as 'boilerplate' code for a moment: It is straightforward to determine a package's LOC fraction that corresponds to boilerplate.
+Let's consider import and language pragmas as 'boilerplate' code for a moment:
+It is straightforward to determine a package's LOC fraction that corresponds to boilerplate.
 This fraction is just the LOC with import and language pragma keywords divided by the number of all LOC.
 The following histograms show the results:

 ![Histograms of fractions of LOC with boilerplate code for both the Python and Haskell data set](../../assets/img/posts/codestatistics_histogram_importfractions_both.png)

 Haskell tends to have more `import` and `language` statements, our definition of boilerplate code, per package than Python, as indicated by the average percentage (dashed lines): for Python, it's about 6%, while for Haskell it's about 9.5%.
 Interestingly, in both languages, a few packages have a very high boilerplate fraction.
 Those can be found from the 50% mark on but they are not visible in the figure because of their low package count.
 In case of Python, such packages often are `setuptools` scripts, while for Haskell, they are module exports and setup files.

 We can also ask which packages are imported most often.
 Given a LOC with an `import` statement, it is straightforward to extract the name of the imported package.
 For Python, we first look at basic `import [...]` statements:

 ![Most frequent Python packages imported via basic import [...] statements](../../assets/img/posts/codestatistics_py_basic_imports.png)![Most frequent Python packages imported via from [...] import [...] statements](../../assets/img/posts/codestatistics_py_from_imports.png)

 Few surprises for Python's basic `import`s - `os` and `sys` are the most frequently imported modules.
 In fact, they make up 27% and 19% of all basic imports.
 But things change dramatically when considering `from [...] import [...]` statements:

  40% of all `from [...] import [...]` statements import stuff from TensorFlow, a popular machine learning library.
 [TODO: so what's up with TensorFlow?]